yablokosmonaut/rbw-audio/README.md

 ### IEMs and earbuds

-* [Yanyin Canon](https://photos.app.goo.gl/xN6XJmoUeKBPmnaW7) **$220** Take off $6 to skip the outer box.
+* [Yanyin Canon](https://photos.google.com/share/AF1QipNPQTt-p5jrirVbVY_M36ZKbP_m9v63Sr73zO6BPe_14N5OVeDH2voIH_FuKMb5lw?key=ZzA1VTNrN1JvRFVqVmdEUXRQejdWUUQwUnhZaWJn) **$220** Take off $6 to skip the outer box.
 All stock accessories.
 One set of flip switches is reversed but works as labeled, no issues with build or sound.

-* [Penon Fan OG](https://photos.app.goo.gl/6GgVLTAdEYEJDRnu9) **$55** Stock accessories (cable, *many* tips, case (to be frank, not the greatest stock cable).
-Beautiful stabilized wood.
+* ~~[Penon Fan OG](https://photos.google.com/share/AF1QipM8L2Uc4HhkS9VkbUm1Zg5yiyinDxHjOVrOVJwtjUi48GKFSdXmfK-Vkif3m090EQ?key=UHl3MFBhRFpENTF6VmoycVNfM19sZ0tNRWtDcnh3) **$55** Stock accessories (cable, *many* tips, case (to be frank, not the greatest stock cable).
+Beautiful stabilized wood.~~

-* [Final E5000](https://photos.app.goo.gl/TX7T79v71i1DrCAL9) **$120** Top notch condition, accessories and box too.
+* [Final E5000](https://photos.google.com/share/AF1QipOJayqDZMaNDZ1NPD12qcr5iCYsce18zMg-dxGohucHiVW9BjL5Xr222OqugkUZgQ?key=TmhKbFRuQkoyN1ZjVGc2akxJTkVLazZyNUtGYWJB) **$120** Top notch condition, accessories and box too.
 Needs a lot of power to drive due to low sensitivity.
 Sadly when I got it to a volume level that I was really enjoying it, my wife could hear it too.

-* [Tin HiFi P1](https://photos.app.goo.gl/4QK5SFmatMZTiwRb8) **$80** Again, these need some power to sing, but have a great flat response that even so has good bass levels, but it does have sub-bass roll-off.
+* [Tin HiFi P1](https://photos.google.com/share/AF1QipMWNhGvLR8WRiAV5GFQ26Lk4Hmll0Ic92f2IF2NrWBhxU7nEcW56gd1Ah1BoAMRTA?key=bElfdV9zeUVJQkN0b3dmc0V2QUVZYjFsTWRnUXdn) **$80** Again, these need some power to sing, but have a great flat response that even so has good bass levels, but it does have sub-bass roll-off.
 Carrying box and accessories (one set of silicone tips missing, I *think* the L size).

+* [KBEar F1](https://photos.google.com/share/AF1QipPCh4hf4wXD7Hctsvp9Wra_0NufsW_-3KwpsN0MxncE2ZLKiZULjYql8OF93FNYvw?key=LXRWYTVlY1JkVW5FdHc4WTVaZXBuTVRzaUcxTjF3) **$10** each, or $6 each as add-ons.
+Single BA.
+Amber has 1 pair of tips missing, smokey has everything.

 * Coming soon: NF Audio NE4 Revolution with box/accessories and all stock tuning plates *plus* a rare 4th tuning plate.